bitcoinaff/guide/readme.md

 Translations should be accurate and professional.
 However, the maintainer for the language will have editorial discretion for what content should appear.
 This will enable adaptation to best fit each language's requirements, available resources, local businesses or active groups and general market conditions.<p>
 Unfortunately, pages can easily get out of date if not maintained.
 That includes the HTML, fonts, CSS, scripts, social networks, etc. and allows us to update other languages when a translator is missing for a specific language.

-The materials directory is used as a shared directory to store files that take significant disk space like videos.
+The materials’ directory is used as a shared directory to store files that take significant disk space like videos.

 Please help fix any broken links, bugs, typos, grammatical errors and such.

 <h3>HTML structure</h3>

-Please keep HTML structure as symetric and perfectly identical as possible between each page and each localized version.
+Please keep HTML structure as symmetric and perfectly identical as possible between each page and each localized version.
 This should not prevent adding unique things for some languages.
 But please keep the rest as close as possible.
 This helps keep consistency.

 <h2>Video translations</h2>

-Subtitles for <i>What is Bitcoin?</i> are available in the /material/wib_video/v2 folder.
+Subtitles for <i>"What is Bitcoin?"</i> are available in the /material/wib_video/v2 folder.
 Some finished translated versions are currently available.
 More would be appreciated.
-If you can do the voiceover then please submit a pull request with the mp3 and we can get the translated video made and uploaded to Youtube.
-This <a href="The videos has been dubbed into a few languages already.
-Let's refer to this list when making sites for each of the languages: This <a href="https://bitcointalk.org/index.php?topic=109995.0">thread</a> can help us prioritize which languages to work on.
+If you can do the voice-over then please submit a pull request with the mp3 and we can get the translated video made and uploaded to YouTube.

+The most common languages spoken around the world:
+ 1 ) Mandarin - 935 million
+ 2 ) Spanish - 387 million
+ 3 ) English - 365 million
+ 4 ) Hindi - 295 million
+ 5 ) Arabic - 280 million
+ 6 ) Portuguese - 204 million
+ 7 ) Bengali - 202 million
+ 8 ) Russian - 160 million
+ 9 ) Japanese - 127 million
+10 ) German - 92 million
+11 ) Wu - 80 million
+12 ) Indonesian - 76 million
+17 ) Korean - 75 million
+18 ) French - 73 million
+23 ) Italian - 69 million

 <ul><li>de - <a href="https://www.youtube.com/watch?v=2kPNz0tdlj0">German</a> - v1 full</li>
-<li>el - Greek - Could not find on Youtube</li>
+<li>el - Greek - Could not find on YouTube</li>
 <li>es - <a href="https://www.youtube.com/watch?v=ceef71b0zSo">Spanish</a> - v1 full</li>
-<li>fi - Finnish - Could not find on Youtube</li>
+<li>fi - Finnish - Could not find on YouTube</li>
 <li>fr - <a href="https://www.youtube.com/watch?v=eN4SCHxhgag">French</a> - v1 full</li>
 <li>it - <a href="https://www.youtube.com/watch?v=QSUJqb33Sd8">Italian</a> - v1 full</li>
 <li>ja - <a href="https://www.youtube.com/watch?v=dlZFkTbCveY">Japanese</a> - v2 subtitled</li>
 <li>nl - <a href="https://www.youtube.com/watch?v=9vLIt0YwDB0">Dutch</a> - v1 subtitled</li>
-<li>no - Norwegian - Could not find on Youtube</li>
+<li>no - Norwegian - Could not find on YouTube</li>
 <li>pl - <a href="https://www.youtube.com/watch?v=gZRJihow1Qg">Polish</a> - v1 full</li>
 <li>pt - <a href="https://www.youtube.com/watch?v=1WQYLvbGFC0">Portuguese</a> - v1 full</li>
 <li>ro - <a href="https://www.youtube.com/watch?v=uvFtlTvj4qI">Romanian</a> - v2 full</li>
 <li>ru - <a href="https://www.youtube.com/watch?v=Ur8zXNGA_3A">Russian</a> - v1 full</li>
-<li>sv - Swedish - Could not find on Youtube</li>
+<li>sv - Swedish - Could not find on YouTube</li>
-<li>tl - Tagalog/Filipino - Could not find on Youtube</li>
+<li>tl - Tagalog/Filipino - Could not find on YouTube</li>
 <li>tr - <a href="https://www.youtube.com/watch?v=tMnNC_l4tVM">Turkish</a> - v1 full</li>
 <li>zh - <a href="https://www.youtube.com/watch?v=BIyj4qe1wQM">Chinese</a> - v1 subtitled</li>
 </ul>

 <h2>Alt-Coin Articles</h2>

-XXX is about providing a useful resource for the entire cryptocurrency community.
+BitcoinBestBuy.com is about providing a useful resource for the entire cryptocurrency community.
 Consequently, there is an entire section devoted to [Alt-Coins](https://www.weusecoins.org/en/alt-coins/).
 Want to see your favorite alt-coin included?
 Then please talk to the developers or submit the pull requests yourself.
 Some article ideas would be:

 <ul><li>[alt-coin] guide</li>
      <li>Alt-coin price ticker widgets</li>